 Do We Really Need a View of Changes Across the Organisation?
 As the pace of change accelerates, senior leaders are increasingly asking for a comprehensive view of changes happening across the organisation.
 However, not everyone sees the need for this.
 Some change...

-Sparking Joy in Change Portfolios: Marie Kondo Principles for Change And Transformation
+Marie Kondo Principles for Change Portfolio

 As the new year begins, it’s a natural time to reflect, refocus, and set the stage for success.
 For senior change and transformation professionals, this is an opportune moment to assess the upcoming portfolio of initiatives.
 Taking inspiration from Marie Kondo’s...